Tow Law Millennium Primary School

 • Quality First Teaching, accessing a broad and balanced curriculum

-• Specialist support from outside agencies e.g. Educational Psychology Service
+• Specialist support from outside agencies e.g. Educational Psychology Service, Cognition and Learning Team

 • Specific individual support for children whose learning needs are severe, complex and lifelong and what this means for your child e.g. Dyslexia, Dyspraxia